Cheap at Half the Price: Reception and influence

-Followers of Fred Frith's music generally had trouble coming to terms with Cheap at Half the Price.
+Followers of Frith's music generally had trouble coming to terms with Cheap at Half the Price.
 To them Frith was "progressive, genre-bending music's last great hope", and on this album he appeared to have abandoned this role.
 When the album was released on LP in 1983, Recommended Records, founded and run by Chris Cutler (Frith's band-mate from Henry Cow), elected not to stock it because Cutler felt it was not "terribly good".
 Trouser Press said that the quality of the record suffered from the lo-fi experiment of recording "at home on a 4-track".

 In 1985 Michael Bloom of The Boston Phoenix wrote that Cheap at Half the Price "will never get the hearing it deserves".
 He said that Frith was trying to shake off this "progressive" mould he had been cast in, and believed that the songs on the album should be judged on their own merit and not as "rarefied art rock".
 One 1984 reviewer found the album "a very enjoyable recording", and stated that Frith's music "is changing the way many musicians look at the sounds that they take so seriously".
 The New Gibraltar Encyclopedia of Progressive Rock described Cheap at Half the Price as Frith's response to punk, a low-tech approach to performing songs.
 It called the album a "twisted pop" record, saying that it is "as uncompromising as everything else Frith recorded".
 François Couture in a review of Frith's 2002 album, Prints called Cheap at Half the Price "the best tongue-in-cheek take at the New Wave".
+Nicole V. Gagné wrote in her 1990 book, Sonic Transports: New Frontiers in Our Music that Cheap at Half the Price consists of "pretty much straight-ahead pop songs", but added that "they’re straight-ahead Frith pop songs, and that kind of contradiction in terms is precisely what the genre needs to bring it back to something approximating life."